postsharp/postsharp-emails/xx-more-contracts.md

 }
 ```

 There are numerous benefits to using Metalama contracts for validation.
-They are named in such a way that their intention is clear, and where appropriate, they accept parameters that provide flexibility in the rules being tested.
+They are named in a way that clearly indicates their purpose, and where appropriate, they accept parameters that provide flexibility in the rules being tested.
 When validation fails, it does so by throwing standard exceptions that are easy to handle.
-The real benefit, though, is that they can be used in exactly the same way to validate both inputs and outputs.
+The real benefit, however, is that they can be used consistently to validate both inputs and outputs.

 In the two examples that follow, the task remains the same, but instead of validating a property, input parameters are validated in the first example, and the actual output in the second.
 In both cases, the code that Metalama adds at compilation is also shown.